Key Largo Snorkeling: A Detailed Guide on Tours, Spots, & More

 Highlights: Protected and easy snorkel spot

 Just one mile south of Dry Rocks lies Grecian Rocks, another popular snorkeling spot in Key Largo.
 Not as beautiful as the Christ Statue, it’s still a great place to snorkel!
-This is a good place to visit if the weather is iffy, as it’s more protected than the other reefs in the area.
+This spot is about 6 miles offshore.

 Molasses Reef